martijndoeleman/macosinstall/README.md

 ## XCode

-* Install XCode from the App Store.
+* Install **XCode** from the App Store.
 This will include the *XCode Command Line Tools* necessary for compiling SDKs and applications.

 ## Homebrew

 Homebrew is *The missing package manager for MacOS* and it is essential for anyone who aspires to be a developer.
-You need the *XCode Command Line Tools* to run Homebrew and they include compilers and other tools.
+You need the *XCode Command Line Tools* to run Homebrew, which also include compilers and other tools to build from source.
 You can install the *Command Line Tools for XCode* by running the following command:
 ```
 sudo xcode-select --install
 ```
+OR install *Command Line Tools for XCode* by going to https://developer.apple.com/download/more/?=command%20line%20tools.
+You'll be asked for your Apple Developer login during the install process.

-Next, install Homebrew by following the installation instructions from the [Homebrew homepage](https://brew.sh/ "Homebrew Homepage").
+Next, install Homebrew by following the installation instructions from the [Homebrew homepage](https://brew.sh/ "Homebrew Homepage") and copy the Homebrew installation command to your terminal.

 After Homebrew is installed, restart your terminal and make sure everything is working by running:
 ```